parekhjigar/Flask-SQLAlchemy-RESTful-API/README.md

 JSON Web Token (JWT) is an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 Here it is used to build the user management system.
 Flask-JWT-Extended adds support for using JSON Web Tokens to Flask for protecting views by adding decorators to the routes that are to be protected.

 	`pip install Flask-JWT-Extended`

+## Installing Flask-Mail

+A Flask extension for sending email messages.
+Here used to retrieve passwords.

+	`pip install Flask-Mail`